Japanese Salt Candies and Tablets to Prevent Heat Stroke

 Koume Salt Candy Ume and Lemon Flavors

-Since the Kabaya Salt Charge Tablet has a sports drink flavor, while the Lotte Koume Salt Hard Candy comes in Ume and lemon flavors, these treats are all very easy to eat and delicious.
+The Kabaya Salt Charge Tablet has a sports drink flavor, while the Lotte Koume Salt Hard Candy comes in Ume plum and lemon flavors.

 Kabaya Salt Charge Tablet Ingredients and Nutrition Facts